robertbasic/aoc2017/README.md

 For puzzle 2, what caught me off guard is that the slices are "just pointers" to the underlying array.
 See this [goplay](https://play.golang.org/p/AIzHYPB07F)

+## Day 6

+For puzzle 1, I made a mistake in generating the `k` for the `blocks` map.
+I used only the value from the slice, which caused incorrect result in the end, as it breaks when, for example, we have 11 & 1, and 1 & 11.

+For puzzle 2, I just dumped all the `k`s from the `blocks` map into a file, found the line number on which the last line first appears/repeats, substracted it from the last line number, voila.